Amazon’s shareholders to meet virtually amid company’s ‘hardest time’ and unprecedented scrutiny

 The board recommends votes against all the proposals, save its own.

-The firings of Costa, Cunningham and several other hourly workers engaged in protests and organizing — all of whom Amazon says were terminated for rules violations, some involving safety — has ratcheted up the criticism Amazon was already under, and provided labor unions with a potent message, fueling organizing efforts.
+The firings of Costa, Cunningham and several hourly workers engaged in protests and organizing — all of whom Amazon says were terminated for rules violations, some involving safety — has ratcheted up the criticism Amazon was already under, and provided labor unions with a potent message, fueling organizing efforts.

 A union-affiliated investment fund and the institutional investor group Principles for Responsible Investment (PRI) last week gathered public pension-fund managers on a web conference with Amazon employees and former employees, including Costa.